 Parchments are printed with the full legal name of the graduate, as recorded in the University's student information system at the time of graduation.
 Students are required to provide proof to the Registrar's Office in support of any request for correction or change of name.
 For more information about legal name and name change and supporting documentation refer to the UR Policy website and/or the Change of Name form.

-Digital Parchments
+Digital Parchments (MyCredsTM)

-After the degrees, diplomas, or certificates are conferred by the Chancellor, the Registrar's Office will issue secure, digital parchments through MyCredsTM.
-Graduates will receive an e-mail notification when the digital parchments are ready.
+Once degrees, diplomas, or certificates are conferred by the Chancellor, the Registrar's Office issues secure digital parchments through $\underline{\mathsf{MyCreds^{TM}}}$.
+Graduates will receive an email notification once issued.